AllThingsSmitty/functions-and-scope-in-javascript/README.md

 ### Variable Declaration Hoisting Rule

-This function tries to check the presence of variable `'a'` before and after its declaration.
+This function tries to check the presence of variable `a` before and after its declaration:

 ```javascript
 function scopeTest() {